What is Medicare?

 [View Blueprint]

-2. Storyboarding for Development: I created a detailed storyboard to guide the development phase in Rise.
-Each block was clearly described — from copy and interactions to images and assessments — ensuring consistency and flow.
+2. Storyboarding for Development: I created a detailed storyboard to guide the Rise build.
+Each block was clearly described, including copy, interactions, visuals, and assessments, to ensure consistency and flow.

 [English Storyboard] [Spanish Storyboard]